rodriguestiago0/actual-mealcards/README.md

 ## Get User Agent Token
 To get the User Agent Token use the network tab of your browser.

+Search for `https://menhir-api.coverflex.com/api/employee/movements?` and use the pocket_id as `COVERFLEX_ACCOUNT`

 ### Setup

 -   Clone this repo!